edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

 1. Navigate to the **Client Protection** page.
     {{ SECURITY_NAV }} **Client Protection**.
 2. Click **+ New Policy**.
-3. Type the unique name by which this policy will be identified.
+3.  <a id="create-name" />Type the unique name by which this policy will be identified.
 This name should be sufficiently descriptive to identify it when setting up a Security Application configuration.
 4. Define an Audit policy through which you can detect attacks.

     1. Click on the **Audit** tab.